pleroma-social/pleroma/docs/configuration/cheatsheet.md

 For big instances it's recommended to increase `max_connections` up to 500-1000.
 It will increase memory usage, but federation would work faster.

-* `:checkin_timeout` - timeout to checkin connection from pool.
-Default: 250ms.
 * `:max_connections` - maximum number of connections in the pool.
 Default: 250 connections.
 * `:max_idle_time` - maximum of time in minutes, while connection can be idle.
 Default: 1 minute.
 * `:closing_idle_conns_interval` - interval between cleaning pool in minutes from idle connections.
 Default: 1 minute.